allensgn/Au79/html/README.md

 1. https://www.singaporeglobalnetwork.gov.sg/keep-in-touch/

-1. You only need to implement the form
+1. You only need to implement the form with similar validation logic.

 1. You may disregard other elements of the web page like top navigation or social media sharing buttons.